redacted/XKCD-password-generator/README.rst

                                     show this help message and exit
         -w WORDFILE, --wordfile=WORDFILE
                                     Specify that the file WORDFILE contains the list of valid words from which to generate passphrases.
+Multiple wordfiles can be provided, separated by commas.
                                     Provided wordfiles: eff-long (default), eff-short,
                                     eff-special, legacy, spa-mich (Spanish), fin-kotus (Finnish)
                                     ita-wiki (Italian), ger-anlx / eff_large_de.wordlist (German), nor-nb (Norwegian),